VadimDedeiko/VadimDedeiko/README.md

 #### About me:

 - I am programmer from Kharkov 💻
-- I learn Java at Job4j
+- I learned and worked Java at Job4j
 - 2 years Java expirience 💼

 ### Core technologies: